-You know how much I love to add hidden veggies to many of my recipes.
+You know how much I love adding hidden veggies to many recipes.
 This rainbow chard curried tuna salad isn’t any different.
 My family will gobble up every bite and not think twice about it.
 (Okay, maybe not my picky one, but everyone else loves this tuna salad recipe!

 Serve it on some gluten free sourdough bread, and you and your kids will be excited to chow down!

 - Canned Tuna Fish – I recommend tuna packed in water.
 You can use albacore, solid white, or chunk light tuna.